phuuskon/BiztalkAdminAPI/README.md

 With ReceiveLocation you can get list of receive locations in BizTalk.
 Returned fields:
-- ApplicatioName: Application containing receive location
+- ApplicationName: Application containing receive location
 - ReceivePortName: Receive port name of the receive location
 - ReceiveLocationName: Name of the receive location
 - Disabled: true if receive location disabled, false if enabled